SChoi005/CS-Knowledge/Object-OrientedProgramming.md

 ### Serializing Arrays
 > An array is serializable if all its elements are serializable.
 So an entire array can be saved using writeObject into a file and later restored using readObject.

+## What is Generics?
+> <strong>Generics</strong> is the capability to parameterize types.
+> With this capability, you can define a class or a method with generic types that can be substituted using concrete types by the compiler.

 <strong>Reference</strong>
 * Y. Daniel Liang, "Introduction to Java Programming, 10th Edition"